Matt-Willis-20/finalCapstone/README.md

 ## Installation

-To install locally, you will need to clone the repository and
+To install locally, you will need to clone the repository.
+You can follow the guidance [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Usage

 This is quite a visual website, so it is primarily designed for users to view content and images.
 That said, there are a number of ways the user can interact with the pages.
 The main functionality that a user can engage with includes:

 ### Adding comments on the Home Page